Succeeding in a Virtual Interview

 As with online coursework or remote work, virtual interviewing does require a few additional considerations.
 Consider these tips for successful virtual interviewing.

-Virtually Visual.
+Virtual appearance.
 Just like you want to put your best face forward in terms of your dress and mannerisms, there are additional considerations when participating in a virtual interview.
 Make sure that the environment where you will be interviewing looks clean, professional, and free of distractions.
 Andrew LaCivita of Milewalk Academy also suggests the following:

 Framing.
 Fill up the frame with yourself.
 You don’t want to look small when interviewing.